Kerry Washington Shows Off Cleavage And Wears A Belly Chain For The 77th Golden Globes

 Kerry Washington stunned on the red carpet for the Golden Globe awards on Sunday, January 5.

 The Scandal alum looked gorgeous in a black blazer and silk skirt from Altuzarra.
-The black blazer is open, which allows Washington’s cleavage and flat stomach to show in the photo.
+The black blazer was open, which allowed Washington’s cleavage and flat stomach to show in the photo.
 Before hitting the red carpet, the American Son actress snapped a photo of herself on her personal Instagram page.

-The actress’s skirt also has a deep slit on one side of her body, which goes to her left thigh.
-Washington is also donning a silver, glittery chain, which begins at her chest then moves down to her stomach and waist.
-She is also wearing silver Jimmy Choo heels for the evening.
+The actress’s skirt also had a deep slit on one side of her body, which went to her left thigh.
+Washington was also donning a silver, glittery chain, which began at her chest then moved down to her stomach and waist.
+She was also wearing silver Jimmy Choo heels for the evening.

 Washington also went with an edgy look to match her sexy ensemble.
-In the photo, she is wearing a bob hairstyle, which she tagged celebrity hairstylist Takisha Sturdivant-Drew for.
-She is also rocking a stunning makeup look from makeup artist Carola Gonzalez.
+In the photo, she was wearing a bob hairstyle, which she tagged celebrity hairstylist Takisha Sturdivant-Drew for.
+She was also rocking a stunning makeup look from makeup artist Carola Gonzalez.
 Washington is wearing a natural look, which she finished off with a bold, red lipstick.
 Washington then tagged celebrity stylist Law Roach for putting the entire look together.

 Washington’s award show look seemed to be something that her 5.4 million followers enjoyed.
 The actress received more than 60,000 likes from her Instagram post.
 Washington also received more than 1,000 comments from her fans.